NerdWalletOSS/shepherd/README.md

 - `pr-preview`: Prints the commit message that would be used for each repository without actually creating a PR; uses the `pr_message` hook.
 - `pr`: Creates a PR for each repo with the message generated from the `pr_message` hook.
 - `version`: Prints Shepherd version
+- `issue`: Create, update, or close issues across multiple repository.
+- `list-issues`: List all issues associated with a migration.

 By default, `checkout` will use the adapter to figure out which repositories to check out, and the remaining commands will operate on all checked-out repos.
 To only checkout a specific repo or to operate on only a subset of the checked-out repos, you can use the `--repos` flag, which specifies a comma-separated list of repos: